Ancient Voices for the Modern Soul

 The Shocking Verdict

-At the end, God rebukes the three friends who said theologically "correct" things, and vindicates Job who raged, questioned, and demanded an audience.
+At the end, God rebukes the three friends who said theologically "correct" things, and vindicates Job who raged and questioned.
 God prefers honest wrestling over tidy, defensive theology.
 Job's lament was more faithful than his friends' certainty.

 🎵 Psalms — The Soul's Complete Vocabulary